jgoulah/last-lecture/pres.md

 ^ eng should increase the rate of communication with other orgs and be proactive

-^ meet sellers, go to a craft fair, or a local meetup
+^ meet sellers, go to a craft fair, or a local meetup (host a home for the holidays)

 ---